Chlamydomonas reinhardtii

 Chlamydomonas reinhardtii is a single-cell green alga about 10 micrometres in diameter that swims with two flagella.
 It has a cell wall made of hydroxyproline-rich glycoproteins, a large cup-shaped chloroplast, a large pyrenoid, and an eyespot apparatus that senses light.

 Chlamydomonas species are widely distributed worldwide in soil and fresh water, of which Chlamydomonas reinhardtii is one of the most common and widespread.
 C. reinhardtii is an especially well studied biological model organism, partly due to its ease of culturing and the ability to manipulate its genetics.
 When illuminated, C. reinhardtii can grow photoautotrophically, but it can also grow in the dark if supplied with organic carbon.
 Commercially, C. reinhardtii is of interest for producing biopharmaceuticals and biofuel, as well being a valuable research tool in making hydrogen.

 History

 The C. reinhardtii wild-type laboratory strain c137 (mt+) originates from an isolate collected near Amherst, Massachusetts, in 1945 by Gilbert M. Smith.

+The genus Chlamydomonas was first described in 1838 by the German naturalist Christian Gottfried Ehrenberg, who documented unicellular green algae including Chlamydomonas and Volvox.
+Although these early descriptions were limited in detail, they represent the first formal classification of the genus.
+Later 19th-century studies identified key biological characteristics, including sexual reproduction and phototaxis.
+In 1888, the French botanist Pierre Dangeard renamed Chlamydomonas pulvisculus to Chlamydomonas reinhardtii in honor of the Ukrainian botanist Ludwig Reinhardt.
+Subsequent research in the late 19th and early 20th centuries established the organism as a useful model for studying reproduction and inheritance, including early demonstrations consistent with Mendelian segregation and the development of tetrad analysis.
+These studies contributed to the adoption of Chlamydomonas as a model organism in genetic and cellular research.

 The species' name has been spelled several different ways because of different transliterations of the name from Russian: reinhardi, reinhardii, and reinhardtii all refer to the same species, C. reinhardtii Dangeard.